visciang/cake/README.md

 Format: `@push`

-Identifies non-cacheable targets, primarily used for side-effects (e.g. deployments).
+Identifies non-cacheable docker targets, primarily used for side-effects (e.g. deployments).

 Note: push targets can only be executed if the run commands include the `--push` flag